srcvirus/bani-service/README.md

 ```
 Example: ```python scraper.py --pages feelzesty -d 20```
 ____
-The output is `posts.csv` inside the script folder.
+The output is `posts.json` inside the script folder.

-Output is in three columns: PosterName(Author), uTime and Text
+Output is in two columns: index, text